ulrikstrid/ligo/gitlab-pages/docs/language-basics/variables-and-constants.md

 </Syntax>
 <Syntax syntax="jsligo">

-> In the experimental version of JsLIGO constants are not enforced, but will
+> In the experimental version of JsLIGO, constants are not enforced but will
-> in the future to match JavaScript's behaviour.
+> be in the future, to match JavaScript's behaviour.

 ```jsligo group=a
 const age: int = 25;